 Structures depend for their stability on the ground which supports their foundations.
 Furthermore, many structures are actually built of soil (road, rail and flood embankments, dams, road bases and rail beds, waste repositories) or have to retain soil as their prime purpose (basement walls, quay walls, tunnels and pipes).
-So all Civil and Structural Engineers should understand soil behaviour and be able to apply this understanding in geotechnical engineering design and construction.
+So all civil and structural engineers should understand soil behaviour and be able to apply this understanding in geotechnical engineering design and construction.
 This course introduces soil as a product of nature and focuses on its material properties and behaviour in engineering applications.
 Soil comprises solid grains, water and sometimes air.
-The solid phase is an interlocking aggregate of soil grains that can deform and rearrange; the fluid phase inhabits an interconnected pore space through which flow can take place.
-Total stresses, arising from loads or from the self-weight of the soil itself, have to be partitioned between these two phases.
+The solid phase is an interlocking aggregate of soil grains that can deform and rearrange.
+The fluid phase inhabits an interconnected pore space through which flow can take place.
+Total stresses, arising from loads and from the self-weight of the soil itself, have to be partitioned between these two phases.
 Pore pressures arise firstly from hydrostatics, but are modified by the effects of viscous drag when the fluid is flowing.
 Once pore pressures have been discounted, the remaining effective stresses must act between the grains, giving rise to deformations of the granular skeleton and therefore to displacements at the ground surface and possible distortions of any connected superstructures.
-This partition of stress is known as the principle of effective stress; it is the key to understanding soil behaviour and is the main theme of the first example paper.
+This partition of stress is known as the principle of effective stress and is the key to understanding soil behaviour.

-Once it has been established that a given undrained shear strength, or alternatively a given angle of internal friction, can be relied upon, the next step is to be able to make calculations to demonstrate whether a soil body will remain stable under its own weight, or under the loads applied by structural foundations, for example.
+Once it has been established that a given undrained shear strength, or alternatively a given angle of internal friction, can be relied upon, the next step is to be able to make calculations to demonstrate whether a soil body will remain stable under applied loads, for example by a structural foundation.
 This module extends the plastic analysis of structures, first encountered in Part IB Structures, to bodies made of soil.
 Both “upper bound” style calculations based on assumed failure mechanisms, and “lower bound” calculations based on demonstrating equilibrium through Mohr’s circles, will be introduced.
-The stability of foundations and earthworks – both “undrained” and “drained” – will form the main part of the third examples sheet.
+The stability of foundations and earthworks – both undrained and drained – will form the main part of the third examples sheet.

 Topic 1: The granular continuum

 Phase relationships.
 Density of grains and water; voids ratio and saturation; water content, unit weight.
-Classification of soils using particle size distribution curves; void sizes, internal erosion.
-Relative density of sands.
-Atterberg’s classification tests – plastic limit, liquid limit, and plasticity index of clayey soils.
+Classification of soils using particle size distribution curves; Relative density of sands.
+Consistency limit tests – plastic limit, liquid limit, and plasticity index of clayey soils.

 Deposition and formation of natural soils.
 Loading history: normally consolidated and over-consolidated soils.
 The principle of effective stress.
-Stresses beneath level ground: total vertical stress, hydrostatics and pore pressures, vertical effective stress.
+Stresses beneath level ground: total stresses, hydrostatic pore pressures, effective stresses.
 Water table, capillary zone.
-Trial pits, boreholes and tube samples.

 Topic 2: Compression and Compaction